The Ultimate Guide to Live & Online Poker Tournament Formats – 2026

 Hyper-fast action with jackpot potential.

 Spin & Go tournaments (also known as Jackpot SNGs) are 3-handed (some online poker sites offer 6-handed) hyper-turbo tournaments in which a raffle determines the prize pool once players register.
-Some prize pools can be up to 10,000x buy-in, making them a thrilling format with huge potential rewards.
+Some prize pools can be up to 10,000x the buy-in, making the format thrilling and offering huge potential rewards.

 ✅ Best for: Players who enjoy fast-paced action and the chance to win big in minutes.